willy-vvu/game/README.md

 ###Story - by Jeff Taylor-Chang

 In the year 7438 a mass extinction of the human race occurred.
 The humans hunger for expansion sped up its inevitable destruction.
-In 2080, the usable space for development has diminished causing a race for the creation of new land.
+In 2080, the usable space for development had diminished causing a race for the creation of new land.
 In the process, and by mistake, a new and alternate dimension was formed.
 The problem was that the dimension could not be controlled and started to wreak havoc.
 To prevent the further devastation of the world population, a new type of soldier was created.
  These were the Guardians.
 They didn't use weapons to attempt to solve the conflicts between the two dimensions, and